-Northern Plains believes that farmers and ranchers are stewards of the land, and that corporations should not be allowed to run roughshod over landowners.
+Northern Plains believes that the farmers and ranchers of Montana are stewards of the land, and that corporations should not be allowed to run roughshod over landowners.

 Northern Plains has long worked to help landowners protect themselves from the abuse of eminent domain for private development projects.
 In 2000, we published a report on the experiences of 18 Montana families who faced condemnation of their land from projects with questionable public benefits.
 In the 2001 legislature, we were able to secure passage of four bills aimed at improving the rights of landowners facing condemnation.

 In 2009, Northern Plains began working with landowners whose farms and ranches lie in the path of the proposed Keystone XL Pipeline, a project that will carry tar sands bitumen from Alberta to Texas for refining.
 The original proposal for the pipeline requested that the Canadian company behind the project requested a waiver that would allow the company to use thinner gauge steel for the pipe in relation to the pressure in areas of “low consequence,” that is, rural areas.
 In 2009-10, Northern Plains organized the Northern Plains Pipeline Landowners Group to help affected landowners learn more about the likely impacts of the project and to negotiate as a bloc when the pipeline company sought to cross their lands.

 Landowners for 131 miles in the Tongue River Valley face the prospect of condemnation if the Tongue River Railroad is ever built to service coal mines at Otter Creek and in Wyoming.

 If you are a Montana property owner who lives above fossil fuel resources, there’s a very good chance someone else owns the mineral rights underneath your land.
 It may be the federal government, it may be the state, or it may be a private party.
 If a landowner has a split-estate interest in his or her property, the right of the surface owner is superseded by the rights of the mineral owner.